A Framework for Generating Diverse Haskell-IO Exercise Tasks: Introduction

 \section{Introduction}

-We have recently designed and implemented a language for the specification of console I/O programs \cite{TFPIE19-paper}\cite{flops20-paper} that allows the formulation of desired I/O behavior and probabilistic testing of actual programs, written in Haskell, against the specified behavior.
-We built this language to bring our testing capabilities of exercises on Haskell I/O more in line with how one can test exercises on pure programs using, for example, QuickCheck~\cite{claessen2000quickcheck}.
-The testing capabilities gained this way are used in the e-learning system \cite{rahn2008leipzig,DBLP:conf/abp/Waldmann17} accompanying our course on programming paradigms.
+We have recently designed and implemented a language for specifying console I/O programs~\cite{TFPIE19-paper,flops20-paper} allowing us to formulate desired I/O behavior.
+The I/O behavior of programs, written in Haskell, can be tested probabilistically against specified behavior.
+We built this language to bring our testing capabilities of tasks on Haskell I/O more in line with how one can test tasks on pure programs, for example, using QuickCheck~\cite{claessen2000quickcheck}.
+These automatic testing capabilities are used in the e-learning system \cite{rahn2008leipzig,DBLP:conf/abp/Waldmann17} we use in our course on programming paradigms~\cite{DBLP:conf/abp/SiegburgVW19}.

-Instead of only automatically checking exercise submissions against desired behavior, we also want to automatically generate the tasks themselves.
-Automatic task generation, among other things, gives students more material to practice with, without the need for an instructor to write all of this material by hand.
-Because our specification language is designed to describe the I/O behavior of programs, we will (only) end up with automatic task generation for tasks on Haskell I/O in this work.